NicolasDelCore/GenericSpaceshipGame/README.md

 There's a text-tutorial in the game's main menu that tells you how to play, but I recommend reading through the GameDesignDocument (GDC) and the CurrentGameStatus files if you want the indepth version of the mechanics implemented and the intended behaviors.

+Note: The Scripts folder (uploaded in this repository) won't contain the A* Pathfinder scripts (used for moving the enemies).
+A* Pathfinder can be found here: https://arongranberg.com/astar/download

 Thanks!